 - Become a Member

-"5 Myths About High School Physics" is a resource for physics advocates that was collaboratively created by APS, STEP UP, and the American Association of Physics Teachers (AAPT) and is based on the previous project “7 Myths About High School Physics."
+"5 Myths About High School Physics" is a resource for physics advocates that was collaboratively created by APS, STEP UP, and the American Association of Physics Teachers (AAPT).
 It helps address harmful preconceptions that students and those that advise them often have about physics including:

 The "5 Myths" brochure is intended for high school students and anyone who advises them―teachers, guidance counselors, parents, and others.
 If you know someone with negative perceptions of physics, we recommend you use the brochure as a conversation starter.

 Fact: Physics is taught at many different levels, including classes that introduce physics topics and allow students to build problem-solving skills.